f-x-dx/example-server/README.md

 ##Description
 This is an application that provides an order ahead functionality, a loyalty program, and a custom tender type(paying by QR code).
 This is meant to be an example to show how to use the Clover APIs.
 The example itself uses Google App Engine for the server end of things, and also has an Android component.

-If you would like to try out the custom tender, you will also need to clone the example-android repository from here:
+If you would like to try out the custom tender, you will also need to clone the example-android repository from

 	https://github.com/clover/example-android

 ##Installation

 ####Git
-If you haven't already, please install git from:
+If you haven't already, please install git from

 	https://github.com/

 ####Cloning
 Clone this repository to a directory of your choice.
 We will refer to the directory you cloned it to as <cloned_server_dir>.

-If you would like to play with the Android side of things, you will also need to clone the Android repository, which you can find here:
+If you would like to play with the Android side of things, you will also need to clone the Android repository, which you can find at

 	https://github.com/clover/example-android

 We will refer to the Android repository directory as <cloned_android_dir>.

 ####Google App Engine
 This project uses Google App Engine for Python, so if you don't have it you will need to install it.
-You can get it here:
+You can get it at

 	https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python

 We recommend you let it generate the symlinks when it asks since we will be using it here.

 ####Python
 In case it wasn't obvious from the Google App Engine section, this project uses Python.
 Specifically, this project was tested on Python 2.7.
-You can get it here:
+You can get it at

 	http://www.python.org/download/